 The justification for the “pay-for-performance” compensation system is that it reserves payment for only the treatments that work.
 The amendment gives $10 million to the Defense Health Program to fund the “pay-for-performance” system.

-According to the Defense and Veterans Brain Injury Center, about 90 percent of TBI injuries are mild, and most service men and women can resume normal lives.
-However, the moderate and severe cases of TBI can have life-long symptoms that make daily life difficult.
+According to the Defense and Veterans Brain Injury Center, about 90 percent of TBI injuries are mild, and most servicemen and women can resume normal lives.
+However, moderate and severe cases of TBI can have life-long symptoms that make daily life difficult.
 The Center encourages veterans to seek rehabilitation from experienced TBI professionals and to involve their families in the rehabilitation process.
 To learn more, contact our team today.